This website uses cookies to ensure we can provide you with the best browsing experience.

 Who we are, and why we offer fellowship opportunities

-The NDC Research Division serves to boost NATO's capacity to solve complex problems through a combination of research and training.
-The Division's strength lies in its mix of in-depth subject expertise and methodological creativity.
-Success requires access to new thinking and scholarship.
-Each year, we offer eight research fellowships tailored to both junior and senior scholars, and to nationals both of Alliance members and NATO partner countries.
-Fellows are expected to contribute to the mission of the Research Division.
-In return, they will gain insight into NATO's decision-making needs, access to upstream information, and membership of a network of 130 alumni from previous generations of this programme.
+The NDC Research Division enhances NATO’s ability to address complex challenges by combining rigorous research with targeted training.
+Its strength lies in its blend of deep subject-matter expertise and methodological innovation.
+The Division's continued success depends on access to fresh thinking and cutting-edge scholarship.
+Each year, we therefore offer eight research fellowships, open to both junior and senior scholars from NATO member and partner countries.
+Fellows are expected to contribute to the Division’s mission.
+In return, they gain insight into NATO’s decision-making needs, access to upstream information, and entry into a network of 130 alumni from previous fellowship cohorts.

 Objectives, responsibilities and eligibility